spjca/ds.capstone/README.md

-# ds.capstone
-capstone shiny test

-Coursera and Johns Hopkins University
+# Coursera and Johns Hopkins University
-Data Science Specialization Capstone Project
+# Data Science Specialization Capstone Project

 Enter the text in the box on the "Text Prediction" tab.
 The predicted word will be returned on the line below as well as a list of all entered words below the predicted word.